jeras/verilator/docs/guide/exe_verilator.rst

    Rarely needed.
 Suppress an unknown Verilator option for an option that takes no additional arguments.
-This is used to allow scripts written with pragmas for a later version of Verilator to run under a older version.  e.g. :code:`-future0 option --option` would on older versions that do not understand :code:`--option` or :code:`+option` suppress what would otherwise be an invalid option error, and on newer versions that implement :code:`--option`, :code:`-future0 option --option` would have the :code:`-future0 option` ignored and the :code:`--option` would function appropriately.
+This is used to allow scripts written with pragmas for a later version of Verilator to run under a older version.  e.g. :command:`-future0 option --option` would on older versions that do not understand :command:`--option` or :command:`+option` suppress what would otherwise be an invalid option error, and on newer versions that implement :command:`--option`, :command:`-future0 option --option` would have the :command:`-future0 option` ignored and the :command:`--option` would function appropriately.

 .. option:: -future1 <option>